akshaychitale/greenland/README.md

 * save - Saves the output image to a file
 * show - Displays the output image in the default image viewer

 Run `python greenland.py -h` to see what the arguments to the functions do.
-The main script just passes the command line arguments to these arguments in the Seychelles class's methods.
+The main script just passes the command line arguments to these arguments in the Greenland class's methods.

 Feel free to modify any of the code, like the angle mapping or the algorithm itself, to make your own flag generators!